AdlanSADOU/instanced-renderer/README.md

-This project is still under heavy development and in early stage.
-Even though almost all critical features are there, the API is not yet fleshed out.
+This project is still under heavy development and in pre alpha stage.
+I'm still working on & exploring techniques, thus the API is not yet fleshed out.
 So pretty big changes and refactorings are to come.

 ---

 ## Features

-- Instanced quad rendering
+- Instanced rendering
-- Array of textures: indexed inside fragment shader per quad instance
+- Array of textures: indexed inside fragment shader per primitive instance
+- compute dispatch

 **Result**: a 2D renderer able to render more than 2 million sprites at high framerates (60+ fps) on relatively modern GPUs with only 1 draw call

-**Next feature**: Moving transform updates from CPU to GPU via compute shaders

 ---